After Reading This Article, You Will Know The Name of All Android Versions, Release Date, and Symbol.

 - New APIs for contextual assistants to provide context-sensitive search results.

-- A power management system which will reduce background activity when a device is not handled physically.
+- A power management system that will reduce background activity when a device is not handled physically.

 - Native support for fingerprint recognition and USB type C connection.